Table of Contents

 Applications for rehabilitation can take over a year to process.
 You will be advised in writing of the decision made on your application.

 Receiving approval to overcome a criminal inadmissibility is only one part of determining whether or not you can enter or remain in Canada.
 Once you have been approved for rehabilitation, you will need to meet the requirements for applicants seeking entry as a temporary resident or permanent resident.
-For more information if you are outside of Canada, contact a Canadian visa office, or, if you are in Canada, contact the Call Centre.
+For more information if you are outside of Canada, contact a Canadian visa office, or, if you are in Canada, consult the Help Centre.

 There are certain things you can do to help ensure that your application is processed as fast as possible:

 - mailing address